-Studies have demonstrated many of these causes in action.
-For example, in "Modeling bioenergetic and population-level impacts of invasive bigheaded carps (Hypophthalmichthys spp.) on native paddlefish (Polyodon spathula) in backwaters of the lower Mississippi River" by Nicole Kinlock, Adam Laybourn, Catherine Murphy, Jan Hoover and Nicholas Friedenberg, silver and bighead carp and observed that the population of native paddlefish would rapidly decrease if the non-native silver and bighead carp were introduced into their environment.
-This experiment helped to figure out a way to "access the risks posed by other invasive species" as well (Kinlock et al. 1095).
-Once the bigheaded carps were introduced into the environment, the paddlefish began to die out and biologically change.
-If this simulation were to happen in real life, the biodiversity of the Lower Mississippi River would drastically decrease.
-Native paddlefish are a major part of the Mississippi.
-Without them, other
+"Modeling bioenergetic and population-level impacts of invasive bigheaded carps (Hypophthalmichthys spp.) on native paddlefish (Polyodon spathula) in backwaters of the lower Mississippi River" by Nicole Kinlock, Adam Laybourn, Catherine Murphy, Jan Hoover and Nicholas Friedenberg, researchers explored how invasive species affect the native species living in an area.
+They used bioenergetic models of silver and bighead carp and observed that the population of native paddlefish would rapidly ^{sh} decrease if the non-native ^{sh} silver and bighead carp were introduced into their environment.
+This experiment helped to figure out a way to "access the risks posed by other invasive species" as well (Kinlock et al. 1086).
+However, this experiment won't work in all areas, especially in the areas of the Lower Mississippi River where there are companies that continuously dump into the river and complicate the causal chain.
+In "Toxicity of Sediment Collected Upriver and Downriver of Major